grafana/grafana-vs-code-extension/how-it-works.md

-# Plugin communication with Grafana
+# Extension communication with Grafana

 The below diagram explains how this extension communicates with Grafana.